 Google is attending over 3 billion search queries every day and this makes it dominant in the online search market.
-After the recent major restructuring, it is quite evident that the search giant is looking beyond online advertising, which accounts for 90% of its total quarter revenue.
+After the recent major restructuring, it is quite evident that the search giant is looking beyond online advertising, which accounts for 90% of its total quarterly revenue.
 Recently, Google has managed to get an approval on the patent for a search tool, named as “Computer Application Data in Search Results.
 It helps Google to enable search functionality to look through applications, data, and files stored in the system.
-According to the filings the patent covers all type of computing devices, so now Google could peep into devices, including Smartphone and Tablet, which are used for a search.
+According to the filings, the patent covers all type of computing devices, so now Google could peep into devices, including Smartphone and Tablet, which is used for a search.
 It is even capable of searching and finding out the data stored in the cloud.

 Native applications, remote services, and registered applications, including social, media and navigation apps are also covered by the patent.
 The idea is that whatever a user search a particular term from Windows or Mac, it should be able to bring the information after scanning all files saved on Google Cloud and cloud-based Google Services as well as anything a user has stored on his local hard drive – conditionally Google has permission to access the data.

 The new patent functionality reminds us of Google Desktop – a software with desktop search capabilities launched by Google for Windows and Mac in 2004.
 However, in 2007, Google faced the setback when it was proved that a person could access and take the control of the whole system using Google Desktop.
 Packaging and end user license agreement was another issue that came up later.
 Consequently, Google had to call back this feature for Windows in 2011.
 This forced Google to change some of the logics in the Google Desktop Version 5 to keep it afloat in the market.
 However, the company never adopted a strategic and aggressive approach to market it.